top of page

 Claim 4.
 The codex Sinaiticus proves that the traditional reading of 1 Corinthians 5:7-8 is false and must therefore be rejected.
 The actual correct reading of these passages is as follows: "And in truth, the passover is ours, was killed Christ, thus we shall celebrate the festival".

-My Response: This fourth claim is easy to debunk.
-First, the man responsible for this video is obviously unfamiliar with the rules of ancient Greek grammar, as it would seem, because he greatly contorts the obvious meaning and order of words present in the original Greek.
-He is also lacking in a sufficient understanding of textual criticism.
-He makes a big deal of using the very "oldest and best" manuscript, the Sinaiticus, to produce the "correct" rendering of the text.
-When in fact, I can offer strong evidence to prove that the Byzantine text is far more reliable and more accurate than the Sinaiticus.
-If you go to this site here you can actually view catalogue images of the Sinaiticus manuscript which plainly reveal that this text has been heavily corrected and edited many times over.
-Very little of the original text is even distinguishable any longer.
+My Response: The video's creator appears to lack a solid understanding of ancient Greek grammar, as the obvious meaning and word order in the original Greek are significantly distorted.
+He also lacks a sufficient understanding of textual criticism.
+He makes a big deal about using the so-called "oldest and best" manuscript, the Sinaiticus, to produce what he claims is the "correct" rendering of the text.
+In reality, I can provide strong evidence that the Byzantine text is far more reliable and accurate than the Sinaiticus.
+If you visit this site, you can actually view catalog images of the Sinaiticus manuscript, which plainly reveal that this text has been heavily corrected and edited many times.
+Very little of the original text is even distinguishable anymore.

-It is also rather presumptuous to suppose that we can handle the Greek text far better than the hundreds of scholars who diligently undertook the task of translating the New Testament Scriptures for the past 14 centuries.
-Some of which were the finest Greek and Hebrew scholars the world had ever seen.
-[Study the history of manuscript transmission and translation to see just how astute these men were at faithfully translating our New Testament Scriptures.]
-So why should we trust this single individual's biased opinion over the diligent research and work of the numerous paleographers and Bible scholars preceding him?
+It is also a bit presumptuous to think that we can interpret the Greek text better than the hundreds of scholars who have diligently worked to translate the New Testament Scriptures over the past 14 centuries, many of whom were among the finest Greek and Hebrew scholars in history.
+A study of the history of manuscript transmission and translation reveals just how astute these men were in faithfully rendering our New Testament Scriptures.
+Why, then, should we trust a single individual’s biased opinion over the diligent research and work of the many paleographers and biblical scholars who came before him?

-You see, when you start off with a faulty premise, your end result will lack integrity also.
-And since this man's starting premise is faulty (Jesus is not the Passover Lamb), he is forced to rearrange the order of the Greek words located within these passages and apply a whole lot of eisegesis (imposing one's interpretation into the text) in order to make sense of the verses.
-Even so, his translation still doesn't make sense.
-Notice: "And in truth, the passover is ours, was killed Christ, thus we shall celebrate the festival".
+When one begins with a faulty premise, the resulting conclusions will also lack integrity.
+Since this man's starting premise is flawed—specifically, his assertion that Jesus is not the Passover Lamb—he is compelled to rearrange the Greek words in these passages and engage in eisegesis (imposing his interpretation onto the text) to make sense of the verses.
+Even so, his translation fails to convey clarity.
+For instance, his proposed reading, "And in truth, the Passover is ours, was killed Christ, thus we shall celebrate the festival," is devoid of any coherence.

 But let's look at how 1 Corinthians 5:7-8 actually reads in both the Sinaiticus and Byzantine: